-Measure N, a proposed tax on vacant homes in the City of Santa Cruz, trailed in early returns.
+Measure N, a proposed tax on vacant homes in the City of Santa Cruz, was rejected by voters.
 (Kara Meyberg Guzman — Santa Cruz Local file)

 N: City of Santa Cruz Empty Home Tax - Majority to pass